DiscoveryBox

 DiscoveryBox is a children's magazine by Bayard Presse.
 It is targeted at children from 7 to 14 years old.
-It covers topics about science, animals, current events, nature, history and the world.
+Inside there are topics about science, animals, current events, nature, history and the world.
 It also includes games and quizzes.
-It is designed for the completely independent reader and is the 4th and final instalment of the Box series (after StoryBox, AdventureBox and AdventureBox Max).
-The classic sections include Doodle doc, Spotlight, Wildlife and Experiment.
+It is designed for the completely independent reader and is the 3rd and final instalment of the Box series (after StoryBox and AdventureBox).

-DiscoveryBox combines knowledge and fun and leads children to explore natural ecology, history and humanities, innovative technology, and space and the universe.
-It not only expands their worldview, but also stimulates curiosity and knowledge, inspires enthusiasm for activities, cultivates problem-solving abilities, and helps adapt to the complex and changeable society in the future.

-Currently a full-year subscription to DiscoveryBox contains 10 issues.
-Issues in January/February and July/August are combined.
-DiscoveryBox Special Editions are published on occasion.
+DiscoveryBox is mostly non-fictional and is designed to answer questions and expand the knowledge of its readers in the subjects that it covers each month.

+Because there is a shortage of information magazines for children this age, both ESL and English speaking students like to read this book as the information is specially presented for them.
+As it is specifically designed for the ages 7 to 14, the magazine takes subjects that they would find interesting such as The Olympic Games, Space Exploration and Avalanches being just a few of the previous topics covered.

 In July 2009, DiscoveryBox collaborated with the movie Ice Age: Dawn of the Dinosaurs with a behind-the-scenes look at 3D animation.

-In July 2023, the 1st issue of DiscoveryBox Chinese is published.